JacksonElia/JacksonElia.github.io/README.md

 <img alt="website-logo" src="https://user-images.githubusercontent.com/85963782/182068506-cd46e74d-f90d-4904-b169-54445e3328f2.png" width="100">

 # [JacksonElia.github.io](https://jacksonelia.github.io/)
-This is the my personal, portfolio website.
+This is my personal, portfolio website.
 I made it to learn more about web development, and to have a cool and convenient place to show off my projects and knowledge.
 This website was made from scratch without a template.
 If you want to use this code for your own website/project, go ahead! **Just make sure you credit [me](https://github.com/JacksonElia) or my [website](https://jacksonelia.github.io/) somewhere.**

 \
 ![image](https://user-images.githubusercontent.com/85963782/182211666-b3b58852-d226-4591-975a-78f9065a7a3e.png)